How to Choose the Best Sunscreen for Your Skin Type

 • Choose a texture you love (gel, cream, milk, spray)

-• Carry travel-size SPF in your bag or car
+• Carry a travel-size SPF in your bag or car

 • Use visual reminders (notes on mirror or phone alarms)